 Standard-term registration dates are published on the Web at http://www.llu.edu/students/university-records/registration-dates.php.
 For programs that do not operate on standard-term dates, visit the Registration Portal for specific registration dates and deadlines per student, since these dates may vary depending on where students are in their programs.
 Deadlines for courses taught in a condensed or extended format may differ from standard terms or program deadlines.
 Course-specific deadlines may be found in the course schedule at http://www.llu.edu/students/university-records/course-schedule.php by selecting a course and clicking on the Important Dates link.
 Posted deadlines for registration on the Web and in the Registration Portal are in effect and binding.

 Students register online using their Registration Portal.
 Registration procedure includes addressing Action Items, signing up for courses, and clearing finance.
-Upon completion of their first registration, students must obtain an ID card at the University Office of Student Affairs.
+Upon completion of their first registration, students must obtain an ID card at the University Office of Student Experience.
 All future interactions in the Student Services Center will require presentation of a valid student ID card.

 A late registration period of seven business days is provided for standard-term programs.
-If the course is offered in an intensive format, registration may required before the end of the seven days.
+If the course is offered in an intensive format, registration may be required before the end of the seven days.
 A late registration fee of $200 will be charged during these seven business days for standard-term courses.

 Students may not attend class without being registered.
 No credit is granted for academic work performed during any term without registration.